eric-razor/recipe-voter/README.md

-#Cookie cards

-Cookie cards is an app I made to create homemade recipe cards
+Cookie Cards is a web application for people who would like to create and save homemade recipe cards.

-##Functionality

-A user can sign up and sign in and log out.
-A user can do full CRUD operations on a cookie card.